arko617/stache-coding-challenge/README.md

 # Stache Coding Challenge
-## Display all PNG files provided
+## Display PNG files using HTML/CSS

 ### Instruction:
--Click the left and right arrows to navigate to the previous/next image.
+- Click the left and right arrows to navigate to the previous/next image.
--Answer the question in the input provided to trigger a notification.
+- Answer the question in the input provided to trigger a notification.